• Skip to main content

 The Choice Is Yours

-With the student loan debt crisis in the United States having reached over 1.5 trillion dollars, surpassing credit card debt, it is important that families are empowered with a proactive approach to the scholarships from companies, organizations, individuals and foundations.
-It is my hope that every family will start a money mission as early as possible because the more information we have the easier it is to design our lives.
-I encourage you to keep in touch and share with me what scholarships your family members have found and won as your story will inspire others.
+The student loan debt crisis in the United States has reached over 1.5 trillion dollars, surpassing credit card debt.
+Therefore, it is important that families are empowered with a proactive approach to scholarships from companies, organizations, individuals and foundations.
+It is my hope that every family will start a money mission as early as possible.
+Furthermore, the more information we have the easier it is to design our lives.
+Finally, I encourage you to keep in touch and share with me what scholarships your family members have found and won.
+Your story will inspire others.

 It was a real pleasure have Jean O’Toole introduce us to a few college scholarship strategies from her book.
 Knowledge is power and I being able to arm yourself and your child with the information you need ahead of time sure makes for a more prepared, confident approach.
 Do you have any experience with scholarships you’d like to share?
 Or any scholarship questions?
 Reach out to us @familyfocusblog and @scholarshipjean